lareferencia/lareferencia-bot-blocker/README.md

     *   IPs are grouped by their calculated subnet (/24 for IPv4, /64 for IPv6).
     *   For each subnet, the script aggregates metrics from the IPs within it (total requests, IP count, danger score, average/max IP RPM, total subnet RPM, etc.).
 5.  **Strategy Application (/24 or /64):**
+    *   The script determines the **effective minimum request threshold**.
+If `--block-relative-threshold-percent` is set, this threshold is calculated as that percentage of the total requests found in the analysis window.
+Otherwise, the value of `--block-threshold` is used.
     *   The script loads the selected `--block-strategy`.
-    *   For each subnet, the strategy calculates a `strategy_score` and determines if it `should_block` based on the strategy's criteria and thresholds (e.g., `--block-threshold`, `--block-danger-threshold`).
+    *   For each subnet, the strategy calculates a `strategy_score` and determines if it `should_block` based on the strategy's criteria, using the **effective minimum request threshold** and other strategy-specific thresholds (e.g., `--block-danger-threshold`).
 A list of 'blockable' threats is maintained.
 6.  **Sorting & Filtering:** All threats (/24 or /64) are sorted in descending order based on the `strategy_score` for reporting purposes.
 7.  **Blocking (Optional):** If `--block` is enabled:
     *   **Supernet /16 Blocking Check:** The script groups all 'blockable' IPv4 /24 threats by their /16 supernet.
 If any /16 supernet contains **two or more** such /24 threats, the entire /16 supernet is blocked using the standard `--block-duration`.
 Subnets contained within a blocked /16 are marked to avoid redundant blocking.